anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 * Take a break:
 Often, taking a break from homework will help you to regroup and you'll be able to succeed when you come back to it.
 Leave yourself enough time to be able to take breaks!
-* Prefect sessions:
-This course has a prefect.
-The Prefect Program offers synchronous videoconferencing tutoring and/or optional collaborative learning sessions for participating classes.
-Prefect sessions review course concepts and often focus on critical thinking and problem-solving exercises centered on the course material.
-Our course prefect(s) will use email or Moodle to inform everyone in the class about upcoming sessions and availability for 1:1 tutoring.
 * Moodle Forum:
-You're welcome to post questions about videos, readings, and activities on the forum, as well as about homework.
+You're welcome to post questions about videos, readings, and activities on the forum, as well as about your project.
-You shouldn't post much homework code, but you can post code related to other assignments.
-If you're unsure if a question contains too much detail about the homework, email me instead.
+Since each of your projects is unique, your classmates may not be able to help as much with a project question, but you are still encouraged to post them on the forum since they might!
+You are all thinking about the same general things after all and I will answer forum questions as well.
 * Talk to me:
 I have both drop in office hours and office hours that are by appointment (for one on one conversations).
 See links at the top of this document for more details.
 Talking to students is literally my favorite part of this job, please talk to me!
 * Other Carleton resources:
 There are lots of resources to help you at Carleton, and these resources have persisted in virtual form.
-Lab assistants are available via video conference; see the top of Moodle for details.
-They can help you with debugging and making progress on your homework, or if you're having trouble understanding something about Java.
-The Academic Skills center is a wonderful resource for helping you develop study skills, improve your ability to prep for exams, or manage procrastination.
+The Academic Skills center is a wonderful resource for helping you develop study skills, improve your ability to plan large projects, or manage procrastination.
 Oscar Alarez is an academic skills coach in the office with whom you can make individual video conferencing appointments.

 ## Inclusivity and Universal Learning